Creator: Fyodor Dostoevsky

 - Also for most of Dostoevsky's career he wrote short stories and novellas — Poor Folk, The Gambler, The Double, White Nights, The Eternal Husband, Notes From Underground — he only wrote four major novel-length narratives, but those are among the best ever written.

-- Downer Ending: The Idiot, to a certain degree Demons as well.
+- Downer Ending: The Idiot.
+To a certain degree Demons as well.

 - Dystopia Justifies the Means: "Shigalyovism", the philosophy of the terrorist group from Demons.

 - Epilepsy: Dostoevsky was a famous real-life epileptic who often suffered periodic fits.
-His family and friends noted that his fits came suddenly without warning and that he would describe his trance like state and visions in considerable detail.
+His family and friends noted that his fits came suddenly without warning and that he would describe his trance-like state and visions in considerable detail.
 This eventually made its way into his books where many characters, notably Prince Myshkin and Smerdyakov are epileptics and a lot of Mind Screw comes from their descriptions of their fits.

 - The Gambling Addict: Most of the characters in "The Gambler", as well as Dostoevsky himself.
 Some of his books were published to dodge angry book-keepers.

-- Historical-Domain Character: For an artist with such a colourful life, Dostoevsky has been fictionalized in books like Sumer in Baden Baden by Leonid Tsypkin and The Master of Petersburg by J. M. Coetzee.
+- Historical-Domain Character: For an artist with such a colorful life, Dostoevsky has been fictionalized in books like Sumer in Baden Baden by Leonid Tsypkin and The Master of Petersburg by J. M. Coetzee.